-The Examinations Board is an independent committee of which the members are appointed by the Dean of the Faculty.
+The Examinations Board is an independent committee, which consists of members appointed by the Dean of the Faculty.
 The Examinations Board is responsible for the quality of examinations and for the issue of degrees of the Master's programme.
 The Board assesses requests and complaints concerning the Education and Examinations Regulations.

 The members of the Examinations Board of Computational Science can be found on the following page:

-In Computational Science students can apply for exemption from core courses.
+The master programme MSc Computational Science provides students the possibility of applying for exemption from core courses.
 This exemption can be granted based on prior knowledge (e.g., if the student has already taken courses with similar/the same content).
-Normally the student will be advised to apply for exemption when enrolling on the programme.
+Normally the student will be advised to apply for exemption when starting programme.
 In some cases the student may want to apply even without receiving this advice (e.g., they would like to take an alternative course to replace the core course).
 In either case the student MUST apply to the exam committee for exemption.

 The standard programme for the Master Computational Science consists of 24 ECTS core courses, 42 ECTS Graduation Research Project, 30 ECTS constrained choice courses and 24 ECTS elective courses.